AdobeDocs/experience-manager-cloud-service.en/help/assets/frequently-asked-questions-content-hub.md

 * Admin Console administrator adds [a few selected users](/help/assets/deploy-content-hub.md#onboard-content-hub-users) to the Content Hub product profile, so that they can start evaluation.
 * After the evaluation is completed, AEM Users in author instance can remove approval from test assets, approve production assets for Content Hub, and then Admin Console administrator can add all users who need access to Content Hub and approved content.
 Congratulations, your Content Hub is live now.

+Adobe also offers an early access program to Content Hub on Stage environments - please see the question [Why cannot I enable Content Hub on my Cloud Manager program/environment?](#cannot-enable-content-hub) for details.

 ## Why do not I see any assets after logging on to Content Hub? {#no-assets-in-content-hub}

 The assets marked as approved in Assets as a Cloud Service are automatically available in Content Hub.
-If you cannot view any assets after logging on to Content Hub, approve assets using the AEM as a Cloud Service author environment to make them available in Content Hub.
+If you cannot see any assets after logging on to Content Hub, approve assets using the AEM as a Cloud Service author environment to make them available in Content Hub.
 For more information, see [Approve assets for Content Hub](/help/assets/approve-assets-content-hub.md).

 ## Why do not I see my assets that I either upload directly using Content Hub or import them from Dropbox or OneDrive accounts using Content Hub? {#no-assets-uploaded-from-content-hub}